google/WebFundamentals/src/content/en/updates/2017/09/chrome-62-media-updates.md

 section, wait for it to be downloaded, turn airplane on and click the "Load" button.

-Note: Support for protected content in incognito mode in Android has been disabled for now.
-This is to ensure that users do not inadvertently lose paid licenses when closing incognito tabs.
+Note: Widevine support is disabled in [Incognito mode] in Android.
+That way users do not inadvertently lose paid licenses when closing Incognito tabs.

 ## Background video track optimizations (MSE only) {: #background-video-track-optimizations}